College of Letters & Science

 In addition to all college requirements, students majoring in computer sciences must complete the following courses:

 (1) Basic Comp Sci Courses: Comp Sci 240, 302, 367, 352, 354

 (2a) Basic Calculus: Math 221 and 222.

-(3) Advanced Comp Sci Courses: a total of six Comp Sci courses:
+(3) Advanced Comp Sci Courses: a total of six computer sciences courses:

 (3d) The remaining two courses are considered general electives, and should be chosen in consultation with a member of the Undergraduate Advising Committee.
 Each elective must be a computer sciences course numbered 400 or higher and carrying a minimum of 3 credits.

-Comp Sci 550 may not be used to fulfill this requirement, and Comp Sci 638 and 691-699 may be used only in exceptional cases.
+The following courses may not be used to fulfill this requirement: Comp Sci 402, 550, 681, 682, 691, and 692. may not be used to fulfill this requirement, and Comp Sci 638 and 691–699 may be used only in exceptional cases.
 A description of the material studied must be included with the course plan.
 Note that Comp Sci 691 may not be used by itself; it must be followed by Comp Sci 692.

 All students must fulfill the L&S requirement of 15 credits of upper level work in the major completed in residence.
 All computer sciences courses numbered 400 or above count toward this requirement.